FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 Initiate Dues

-It is important to remember that there is no such thing as “INACTIVE” or “EARLY ALUMNI” in Sigma Nu Fraternity.
-If a member is a matriculate of the host institution (i.e., enrolled at the college/university), they are to be listed on the chapter’s roster.
+It is important to remember that there are no such things as “INACTIVE” or “EARLY ALUMNI” in Sigma Nu Fraternity.
+If a member is a matriculate of the host institution (i.e., enrolled at the college/university), then he is to be listed on the chapter’s roster.

 Conclave Fee

 The Conclave Fee specifically goes toward the expense incurred for Grand Chapter and College of Chapters and includes lodging, program, and some meal costs.
-The chapter is separately responsible for travel-related costs to and from the conclaves, meals and incidental costs during travel, and meals not covered as part of the conclave.
+The chapter is separately responsible for travel-related costs to and from the conclaves, as well as meals and incidental costs during travel and for meals not covered as part of the conclave.

 Candidate Fees and Initiation Fees

-One of the main reasons chapters become financially delinquent with the General Fraternity is by not collecting or confirming payment of the Candidate and/or Initiation Fees before individuals go through the respective ceremony.
-Candidate and Initiation Fees collected by the chapter should be remitted to the General Fraternity immediately following the ceremony.
+One of the main reasons chapters become financially delinquent with the General Fraternity is by not collecting or confirming payment of the Candidate and/or Initiation Fees prior to individuals going through the respective ceremony.
+Candidate and Initiation Fees collected by the chapter are to be remitted to the General Fraternity immediately following the ceremony.

 How to Make Payments

-You have two options when making payments to the General Fraternity Headquarters.
-The first option is by check, and the other is by making the payment online.
+There are two options you have when making payments to the General Fraternity Headquarters.
+The first option is by check, and the other option is by making the payment online.

 If you choose to send in a check, it will need to be made out to Sigma Nu Fraternity, Inc., with a description of the payment on the memo line (e.g., Conclave 1st installment) or include the invoice stub.
 Payments by check should be mailed to: